 maybe we will end up with just 1.5 degrees Celsius of warming.

-And those who remain, signed up, are falling far short of their pledges.
+And those who remain fall far short of their pledges already.

 Maybe we will end up with 3 degrees,

-Some profit more than others, sure, but generally the curve only goes up.
+Some profit, sure but certainly the curve only goes up.

 output losses that happen at 3 degrees of warming.